botastark/botastark/README.md

 ## 👀 I’m interested in ...
-.. anything related to machine learning, neuroscience, robotics and software development.
+.. anything related to AI, neuroscience, robotics and software development.

 ## 💻 Languages and Tools I use